 The 2013 Outstanding Volunteer is Amy Leslie.
 Amy represents us by her student involvement, as a voice for the student body, as a strong advocate for CCC and our Student Success Center.
 Amy has been instrumental in college events such as the Cruising with the Cougars Car Show, Adopt R Campus and Highway Cleanups, Stop the Hate/Show the Love walk, MLK celebration, evening refreshments and plus many more.

-Amy spoke out on behalf of other students by attending the Legislative session in Des Moines, representing the Student Body during Congressman Bruce Braley’s visit, attending the APCA/SWLC (Association for Programing of Campus Activities/Statewide Leadership Conference), attending the Social Injustice roundtable discussions, and attending the State domestic violence and transitional housing forum.
+Amy spoke out on behalf of other students by attending the Legislative session in Des Moines, representing the Student Body during Congressman Bruce Braley’s visit, attending the APCA/SWLC (Association for Programming of Campus Activities/Statewide Leadership Conference), attending the Social Injustice roundtable discussions, and attending the State domestic violence and transitional housing forum.

 Amy is dedicated, energetic, enthusiastic and committed.
 Outstanding!